sem CLI Reference#

 command works with resources, you will need to specify a

-resource type when issuing a sem get
+resource type each time you issue a sem get

 sem get project